 Drug agents said this is “one of the largest meth labs MDEA has encountered,” according McCausland’s statement, which was released Wednesday afternoon.

 Seized from inside the home was a “considerable amount of materials” used to make the drug, including a quantity of meth and more than 80 containers that had allegedly been used to make the highly addictive drug, according to police.

 Carl Thibeault, 36, was taken to the Aroostook County Jail in Houlton and his 34-year-old wife was released on bail.
 The Maine Department of Health and Human Services were called to assist in placing the couple’s two children into a safe location.

 MDEA mobile lab team members are specially trained to gather evidence following the discovery of a potential meth lab.
-Wearing protective suits and breathing apparatus, they began their work shortly after their arrival.
+Wearing protective suits and breathing apparatus, they began their work shortly after their arrival last week.